poojan/symbiosis.js/README.md

 		onInitializing: function (model) {
 			model.__isReady = false;

-			//Example of how to bind up the digest of angular to kick of the mocels digest cycle var unbinder = $rootScope.$watch(function() {
+			//Example of how to bind up the digest of angular to kick of the models digest cycle var unbinder = $rootScope.$watch(function() {
 				model.digest();
 			}, angular.noop);